The Story of the First Game of Better Me™:

 She wound up sponsoring an orphaned one year old female elephant named Kihari.
 She shared the links with me, including photos and updates on Kihari's daily life at the wildlife center, right down to details on her favorite playmates and what they enjoyed doing together.
 I'll never forget that first game.

 Since then, there have been countless games played on at least five continents, leading to wonderful actions taken and friendships strengthened by playing the game.
 And other than with friends and family, the game is also being played at many universities, hospitals, rehabilitation programs, schools, mentorship programs, and group therapy sessions.
-I have really come to believe 100% that this game will make a real positive impact on people around the world.
+I have really come to believe 100% that this game is making a real positive impact on people around the world.
 I hope you'll joining in spreading this game around the world, and have fun doing it.

 -Dan O'Donnell, creator of Better Me, the Game of Growth and Frienship